 The purpose of this Amendment is to support economic health and opportunity in the Life Sciences Center by enabling growth.
 The scope of the Amendment is narrow in order to provide rapid, targeted analysis and recommendations that move toward realizing the 2010 Plan vision despite lack of funding for the CCT.
-The following recommendations of the Amendment seek to provide relief to the life sciences industry development pressure at this crucial time for the county and the industry and support a more comprehensive evaluation of the plan area in the near term.
+The following recommendations of the Amendment seek to provide relief to the life sciences industry development pressure at this crucial time for the county and the industry and support a more comprehensive evaluation of the Plan area in the near term.

-Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of non-residential development from Stage 2 to this interim stage.
-Release 400,000 square feet of non-residential development capacity immediately through this interim stage.
+Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of nonresidential development from Stage 2 to this interim stage.
+Release 400,000 square feet of nonresidential development capacity immediately through this interim stage.
 The 400,000 square feet of non-residential development capacity is limited to the LSC North, LSC Central, and LSC South districts.
 New development capacity allocations through this interim stage are prohibited in the LSC West and LSC Belward Districts.
+The additional capacity of 400,000 square feet is only available for non-residential development and is not eligible for conversion to residential development under the staging requirements.